 At the AGM and Convention of Civic Voice in Wakefield on 21 October 2017, Blackpool Civic Trust won a prestigious national award.

-Blackpool Civic Trust was given the Marsh Christian Trust Award for Civic Societies.
+Blackpool Civic Trust secured the Marsh Christian Trust Award for Civic Societies.

 The Marsh Christian Trust gives annual awards to highlight the outstanding commitment and hard work of individuals and groups who selflessly dedicate their energies to improving people’s lives and the world we live in.

-The Marsh Christian Trust said to the civic trust that “Your contribution to the Civic movement, especially the variety of activities you organise and the Award scheme you have set up to recognise civic achievement in your local area, are exceptional and were recognised by the judging panel as outstanding.”
-They have presented a certificate and also a cheque for £1000 to Blackpool Civic Trust.
+The Marsh Christian Trust says that “Your contribution to the Civic movement are exceptional.
+Especially the variety of activities you organise and the Award scheme you have set up to recognise civic achievement in your local area.
+The judging panel recognise your work as outstanding.”
+Blackpool Civic Trust received a certificate and a cheque for £1000.

 Have a look at the Live Blackpool website homepage for more of the latest updates.